 We want children to feel safe, secure and comfortable, and staff to have an awareness of the individual needs of the children to ensure continuity and progression.

-In order to make transitions as smooth as possible into Reception, we offer school visits for both children and parents, weekly outdoor learning sessions and we visit nursery settings to meet key workers prior to the children joining Allington.
+In order to make transitions as smooth as possible into Reception, we offer school visits for both children and parents and we visit nursery settings to meet key workers prior to the children joining Allington.

 The transition to secondary school is equally exciting for our oldest children, however we are fully aware that some children become anxious at the prospect of leaving behind their familiar primary school in exchange for the hustle and bustle of much larger secondary schools.
 To support children with this, our Year 6 children undertake transition work in Term 6, they visit their new schools on taster days and we invite the secondary school teachers in to meet their new pupils.
 Alongside this, our Inclusion Manager will liaise closely with the pastoral support teams in our local secondary schools to secure additional visits and support as required for individual children.